-This bureau, managed by Director Nancy Greenstein, is a resource for the department and community.
-Among the bureau’s responsibilities are the Crime Prevention Unit, UCPD Emergency Medical Service (EMS), CSO Programs, Public Information, External Affairs and Campus Liaison, Community Education and Special Projects.
+The Community Services Division, managed by a Lieutenant, is a resource for the department and community.
+Among the Division's responsibilities are Emergency Medical Service (EMS), CSO Programs, Public Information, External Affairs and Campus Liaison, Community Education, Special Projects, and the Police Chief's Advisory Council.

 Representatives from UCLA PD are active on campus committees such as the Consultation and Resource Team, Council on Diversity and Inclusion, and the Safety and Security Committee.
 UCLA PD is a partner with the student organization, 7000 in Solidarity, supporting their efforts to encourage reporting, provide preventative education and assist survivors of sexual assault.
 Members of the department are actively involved in the implementation of the new federal and state mandates with respect to sexual assault, Title 9 and the Violence against Women Act.